 Dominating the rest of the mixer is the large 10-inch screen.
 Since it is a standout feature I’ll cover it in more detail in a dedicated section below.

-The Denon Prime 4 manages to pack a lot into the mixer section.
+The Denon Prime 4 Plus manages to pack a lot into the mixer section.
 Especially when you consider how much space the screen takes up.

 Software